-At Stirweld we are aware of the importance of water cooling heat sinks welded by FSW for automotive industry and, therefore, of its correct manufacture.
+At Stirweld, we are aware of the importance of water-cooling heat sinks welded by FSW for automotive industry and, therefore, of its correct manufacturing.
 We insist that a correct design of the piece, its clamping and its quality control are essential.

 The design of the die casted heat sink can initially be carried out jointly by the client company and our FSW experts.
 In this collaborative work, the client provides the mechanical calculus and Stirweld the material strength.
-We are then able to recommend (always taking into account the customer’s specifications):
+We are then able to recommend (always considering the customer specifications):

 When carrying out the friction stir welding process to close the flow channel where the cold water circulates, the FSW tool presses on the plate and the cover.
 That is why, to avoid any kind of defect, the perfect design of the thickness of the cover is key, as well as the welding penetration.

 In addition, there are different design modifications that can be carried out.
 Here are two examples that are usually implemented:

 Top contact surface: tool shoulder path

 It is essential that the entire shoulder of the FSW tool is in direct contact with the part to ensure proper welding.
 Therefore, the correct design of the distance between the weld and the edge of the workpiece is very important to ensure that the entire diameter of the tool shoulder is in perfect contact with the workpiece.

 To ensure that the FSW welding can be carried out correctly and no leakage can occur, there must be a step under the cover that allows it to be positioned perfectly.
 The importance of the design of the size of this step is then crucial.